ProDeck Construction

 Your deck, simplified.

-Every deck is made up of thousands of individual components: pieces of lumber, composite, and steel; hardware brackets, nails, screws, and bolts.
-With some of these items, we don't budge.
-For example, we will only use galvanized hardware (at a minimum) and pressure-treated lumber.
+Every deck is made up of thousands of individual components: pieces of lumber and composite, metal brackets, fasteners, and bolts.
+With some of these items, we don't budge: exterior-grade hardware only, for example.
 Yet there are still many choices to be made.
 To simplify this process, we divide the typical deck into four categories:

 1. Structure: your deck's frame